BruningLab/warpDOCK/README.md

 sudo unmount /mnt
 ```

-To mount persistently moun the block volume (recommended in the private subnet only), enter:
+To mount persistently mount the block volume (recommended in the private subnet only), enter:

 ```
 sudo vim /etc/fstab